-Each and every person approaches his or her options differently.
+Each person approaches his or her options differently.
 That’s because our decision-making factors come from our metaprograms, or the mental processes that determine what motivates us and how we interpret the world.

 Understanding your own metaprograms is an invaluable tool when it comes to making progress in your life.
 Once you learn the factors that play a part in your decision-making, you can ensure every choice you make takes you one step closer to your goals.